 Enlarged nerves are one of the most consistent gross lesions in affected birds.
 Various peripheral nerves, but particularly the vagus, brachial, and sciatic, become enlarged and lose their striations.
 Diffuse or nodular lymphoid tumors may be seen in various organs, particularly the liver, spleen, gonads, heart, lung, kidney, muscle, and proventriculus.
 Enlarged feather follicles (commonly termed skin leukosis) may be noted in broilers after defeathering during processing and are a cause for condemnation.
 The bursa is only rarely tumorous and more frequently is atrophic.
 Histologically, the lesions consist of a mixed population of small, medium, and large lymphoid cells plus plasma cells and large anaplastic lymphoblasts.
 These cell populations undoubtedly include tumor cells and reactive inflammatory cells.
 When the bursa is involved, the tumor cells typically appear in interfollicular areas.

 For the diagnosis of Marek's disease, it is critical to diagnose the tumors and not the infection because Marek's disease is considered ubiquitous within commercial poultry flocks.
 Usually, diagnosis is based on enlarged nerves and lymphoid tumors in various viscera.
-The absence of bursal tumors helps distinguish this disease from lymphoid leukosis (see Lymphoid Leukosis in Poultry), although the presence of bursal tumors does not exclude Marek's disease.
-Marek’s disease can develop in chickens as young as 3 wk old, whereas lymphoid leukosis typically is seen in chickens >14 wk old.
-Reticuloendotheliosis, although rare, can easily be confused with Marek’s disease, because both diseases feature enlarged nerves and T-cell lymphomas in visceral organs.
-A diagnosis based on typical gross lesions may be confirmed histologically, or preferably by demonstration of predominant T-cell populations and Marek’s viral DNA in lymphomas by histochemistry and PCR, respectively.
-There is a quantitative association between viral load and Marek’s disease tumors; most tumor-bearing chickens have high viremia titers and are usually PCR positive.
-Thus, the demonstration of high quantities of virus, viral DNA, or viral antigens in tumor cells and the exclusion of other relevant tumor viruses should be sufficient for a specific diagnosis of Marek’s disease.
-Furthermore, Marek’s disease lymphomas usually lack evidence of clonally integrated avian retroviruses or alteration of the cellular oncogene c-myc.
+The absence of bursal tumors helps distinguish this disease from lymphoid leukosis Lymphoid Leukosis in Poultry Lymphoid leukosis is a neoplastic disease of poultry caused by avian leukosis virus.
+The disease is characterized by B-cell lymphoma, occurring in chickens approximately 16 weeks of age and... read more , although the presence of bursal tumors does not exclude Marek disease.
+Marek's disease can develop in chickens as young as 3 weeks old, whereas lymphoid leukosis typically is seen in chickens >14 weeks old.
+Reticuloendotheliosis Reticuloendotheliosis in Poultry Reticuloendotheliosis is a neoplastic disease of poultry caused by reticuloendotheliosis virus.
+Reticuloendotheliosis bursal lymphomas are virtually identical to lymphoid leukosis B-cell lymphomas... read more , although rare, can easily be confused with Marek's disease, because both diseases can feature enlarged nerves and T-cell lymphomas in visceral organs.

-Vaccines are also effective when administered to embryos at the 18th day of incubation.
+Vaccines are administered at hatch or in ovo to embryos at the 18th day of incubation.
 In ovo vaccination is now performed by automated technology and is widely used for vaccination of commercial broiler chickens, mainly because of reduced labor costs and greater precision of vaccine administration.

 Proper handling of vaccine during thawing and reconstitution is crucial to ensure that adequate doses are administered.
 Cell-associated vaccines are generally more effective than cell-free vaccines, because they are neutralized less by maternal antibodies.
 Under typical conditions, vaccine efficacy is usually >90%.
 Since the advent of vaccination, losses from Marek's disease have been reduced dramatically in broiler and layer flocks.
 However, disease may become a serious problem in individual flocks or in selected geographic areas (eg, the Delmarva broiler industry).
 Of the many causes proposed for these excessive losses, early exposure to very virulent virus strains appears to be among the most important.